cloakware-ctf/rhme3-writeups/climate_controller_catastrophe/notes.md

 So, we know:
 	1. bitrate is 100 kHz
-	2. I need ot use a CAN id of 0x665
+	2. I need to use a CAN id of 0x665

 Try it:
 ```